 Reconstructive Knee Surgery

-HKA, is a special x-ray, where bony structure of the whole body, below the waist is seen on one x-ray film.
+Hip-Knee-Ankle (HKA) x-ray, is a special x-ray where bony structure of the whole body below the waist is seen on one x-ray film.
 This helps in knowing the alignment of the whole limb with the patient standing.
-This is done using a special computer software, which calculates the deformity of the leg in degrees.
-HKA helps the surgeon to know the severity of deformity, and what special steps are required to correct the same during surgery.
-Deformity of the leg more than 3 degrees is a danger sign, as this leads to faster degeneration of the knee (something like wearing off of the tyre of a car wheel which is mal-aligned).
-The same x-ray done post-operation, also tells about accuracy of the surgery.
-It is ideal to have alignment corrected as close to 0 degree as possible.
+This is done using a special computer software, which calculates the deformity of the leg, exactly in degrees.
+HKA is critical for a surgeon to know the severity of deformity and what special steps are required to correct the same during surgery.
+Deformity of the leg more than 3 degrees is a danger sign, as this leads to faster wearing away of the knee (something like wearing of the tyre of a car, wheel of which is mal-aligned).
+The same x-ray is done post-operation which tells about accuracy of the surgery.
+It is ideal to have alignment corrected as close to perfection as possible.

 Case:1 A case of failed operations for fractures of the knee.